 INTRODUCTION

-Patients with IBD exhibit an increased lifetime risk for CRC compared to the general population, even though only 1% of all CRC cases are attributed to IBD[1].
+Patients with IBD have a higher incidence of CRC compared to the general population, even though only 1% of all CRC cases are attributed to IBD[1].
 The incidence rates reported by Eaden et al., as well as from the St. Mark’s group in the United Kingdom, showed comparable cumulative probabilities of CRC and dysplasia, approximately 8% and 18% by 20 and 30 years of ongoing disease, respectively [2,3].
 According to Bernstein et al, both Crohn’s disease (CD) and UC patients face an increased risk for colon cancer (relative risk (RR) 2,64 and 2,75, respectively)[4].
 Factors linked to an increased incidence of CRC include: prolonged duration of colitis, extensive colonic involvement, presence of PSC, positive family history for CRC and, according to some studies, younger age of onset and severity of inflammation[1,5–9] (Table 1).
 Oncogenesis in IBD has been well described as result of chronic inflammation, leading via low- and high- grade dysplasia, finally, to CRC[1,10,19–24,11–18] (Figure 1).
-Dysplasia is classified as an endoscopically visible dysplastic lesion or endoscopically invisible dysplasia.
-Endoscopically visible lesions are detected either via resection or targeted biopsies, while endoscopically invisible dysplasia is detected by random biopsies and is characterized as the most dependable marker for increased CRC risk in IBD patients[1,25,26].
+Dysplasia is divide into two categories: 1) Endoscopically visible dysplastic lesion e.g polyps, which are detected by targeted biopsies or resection of endoluminal masses 2) Endoscopically invisible dysplasia which is detected by blinded random biopsies on endoscopically normal lumen and is characterized as the most dependable marker for increased CRC risk in IBD patients[1,25,26].
 The resection of visible dysplasia, in combination with a rigorous follow-up program has been shown to be a safe alternative to colectomy for select patients [27,28].
 On the other hand, a study by Picco et al showed that the detection rate for dysplasia with the use of white light endoscopy (WLE) was 9,3%, compared to 21,3% when using both WLE and dye-spray chromoendoscopy (DCE)[29].
 This demonstrates the need for the implementation of a surveillance strategy in IBD patients based on better techniques and technologies, aiming at reducing the prevalence of metachronous lesions during follow-up.
-However, uncertainties exist regarding the efficacy of this approach on carcinoma-related mortality and in a systematic review, no clear evidence of lower mortality of patients in surveillance programs, compared to no surveillance, was found (RR 0.81, 95%CI 0.17 to 3.83)[30,31].
+However, uncertainties exist regarding the soundness of this approach on preventing CRC.
+In a recent systematic review, people undergoing periodic surveillance for CRC were not found to have lower mortality when compared to those under no surveillance (RR 0.81, 95%CI 0.17 to 3.83)[30,31].

 Nevertheless, the current recommendations favor DCE with targeted biopsies of any identified lesions[1,26,32,33] (Figure 2).
-Whenever DCE is not available, WLE with random, four quadrant biopsies every 10 cm (plus targeted biopsies from visible lesions) should be performed.
-Other endoscopic techniques, such as narrow band imaging, i-SCAN and autofluorescence imaging, did not show higher dysplasia detection rates compared to standard (SD)- or high-definition (HD) WLE in randomized controlled trials[34–39].
+Whenever DCE is not available, WLE with random, four quadrant biopsies every 10 cm should be performed with additional targeted biopsies from visible lesions.
+Other endoscopic modalities, like narrow band imaging, i-SCAN and autofluorescence imaging, did not achieve superior dysplasia detection rates when compared to standard (SD)- or high-definition (HD) WLE in randomized controlled trials[34–39].

 Taking all these into consideration, the aim of our review is the brief and up-to-date description of the basic screening endoscopic modalities, as well as their efficacy and accuracy for CRC surveillance in IBD patients.